-- I In the Model Builder window, under Mesh Component I (mcompl)>Mesh Part I click Join Entities I. - 2 In the Settings window for Join Entities, locate the Geometric Entity Selection section. - 3 From the Geometric entity level list, choose Boundary. - 4 From the Selection list, choose All boundaries.
+- 2 In the Settings window for Join Entities, locate the Geometric Entity Selection section. - 3 From the Selection list, choose All boundaries.

-5 Click Build Selected.
+4 Click Build Selected.

 According to the Warning I node displayed under Join Entities I not all selected boundaries could be joined.
 This is expected since the two isolated boundaries cannot be joined.
 Instead we will delete these.